 Olana Preservation, Inc. disbanded, but several of its key members rejoined to start the non-profit Friends of Olana in 1971, which changed its name to The Olana Partnership in 2000.
 The Olana Partnership continues to play an integral part in supporting New York State Parks, Recreation and Historic Preservation's efforts at Olana.

-Landscape tours and hikes focus on Church's development of the landscape at Olana as a three-dimensional work of art.
+Landscape and historic house tours focus on artist Frederic Church's development of the remarkable landscape at Olana, creating it as a three-dimensional work of art.

 Historic Landscape and Viewshed Tours